devclub-iitd/MainWebsite/README.md

 ## Instructions

-* Visit https://console.firebase.google.com/project/main-website-38951/overview and click on HTML icon (adjacent to Android icon) and copy config credentials.
+* Visit <https://console.firebase.google.com/project/main-website-38951/overview> and click on HTML icon (adjacent to Android icon) and copy config credentials.
-* Paste these credentials into a copy of src/config/firebase.jsx.example at the appropriate location and rename this new file as firebase.jsx at the same location (src/config/firebase.jsx).
+* Paste these credentials into a copy of src/config/firebase_config.jsx.example at the appropriate location and rename this new file as firebase_config.jsx at the same location (src/config/firebase_config.jsx).